Large deviation principles for nongradient weakly asymmetric stochastic lattice gases: Introduction

-The next step is to prove the dynamical large deviation principle associated to the hydrodynamic limit, that is to compute the asymptotic probability that the empirical density follows some trajectory different from the solution to \eqref{hyeq}.
-For gradient stochastic lattice gases this has been proven for several models, see e.g.\ \cite{KL,KOV}.
-For non gradient models, the proof of the dynamical large deviation principle is technically much more involved and it has been achieved in \cite{Q} for one-dimensional Ginzburg-Landau models, see also \cite{QRV}.
-The basic approach to prove such a large deviation principle is the one lied down in \cite{Vld} which requires to construct a suitable perturbation of the original measure.
+The next step is to prove the dynamical large deviation principle associated to the hydrodynamic limit, that is, to compute the asymptotic probability that the empirical density follows some trajectory different from the solution to (\ref{hyeq}).
+For gradient stochastic lattice gases, this has been proven for several models (see, e.g.,~\cite{KL,KOV}).
+For nongradient models, the proof of the dynamical large deviation principle is technically much more involved and it has been achieved in~\cite{Q} for one-dimensional Ginzburg--Landau models (see also~\cite{QRV}).
+The basic approach to prove such a large deviation principle is the one set forth in~\cite{Vld} which requires us to construct a suitable perturbation of the original measure.
 For gradient lattice gases this perturbation is obtained by modifying the driving field in such a way that the fluctuation becomes the typical behavior.
-In the non gradient case this is not enough and an additional nonlocal correction is needed \cite{Q}.
-Since our model is not restricted to one dimension and its invariant measures are not product, we have new technical issues with respect to the case studied in \cite{Q}.
-The conclusion is that the law of the empirical density in the macroscopic time interval $[T_1,T_2]$ satisfies a large deviation principle with some rate function $I^E_{[T_1,T_2]}(\cdot|\gamma)$, here $\gamma:\bb T^d\to [0,1]$ is the macroscopic density a time $T_1$.
+In the nongradient case this is not enough and an additional nonlocal correction is needed~\cite{Q}.
+Since our model is not restricted to one dimension and its invariant measures are not product, we have new technical issues with respect to the case studied in~\cite{Q}.
+The conclusion is that the law of the empirical density in the macroscopic time interval $[T_1,T_2]$ satisfies a large deviation principle with some rate function $I^E_{[T_1,T_2]}(\cdot|\gamma)$ (here $\gamma\dvtx\bb T^d\to [0,1]$ is the macroscopic density at time $T_1$).

-The final step is the analysis of the \emph{quasi-potential} \cite{FW} associated to the dynamical rate function $I^E_{[T_1,T_2]}(\cdot|\gamma)$.
-Given $\upbar\rho\in [0,1]$, this is the functional on the set of functions $\rho:\bb T^d\to [0,1]$ defined by
+The final step is the analysis of the \textit{quasi-potential}~\cite{FW} associated to the dynamical rate function $I^E_{[T_1,T_2]}(\cdot |\gamma)$.
+Given $\upbar{\rho}\in[0,1]$, this is the functional on the set of functions $\rho\dvtx\bb T^d\to[0,1]$ defined by

 In particular, $V^E_{\upbar{\rho}}(\rho)$ is the minimal cost to produce the fluctuation $\rho$ starting from the stationary solution $\gamma_{\upbar{\rho}}$.
-In view of the conservation of the total number of particles, $V^E_{\upbar{\rho}}(\rho)$ is finite only if the total mass of $\rho$ is $\upbar\rho$.
-As proven in \cite{FW} for diffusion processes on $\bb R^n$ and in \cite{BG,F} in the present case of stochastic lattice gases, the quasi-potential $V^E_{\upbar{\rho}}$ is the large deviations rate function of the sequence $\{P^E_N\}$.
+In view of the conservation of the total number of particles, $V^E_{\upbar{\rho}}(\rho)$ is finite only if the total mass of $\rho$ is $\upbar{\rho}$.
+As proven in~\cite{FW} for diffusion processes on $\bb R^n$ and in \cite{BG,F} in the present case of stochastic lattice gases, the quasi-potential $V^E_{\upbar{\rho}}$ is the large deviations rate function of the sequence $\{P^E_N\}$.